Redbeard : Tell me about your charitable efforts for pets and people back in your former home of Seattle .

 SM: Yeah.
 Ya know, but I would hear these songs and ya know, I think there are four songs off the Strange Pleasure album that we loved to play and are part of our repertoire now.
 And”Don’t Ya Know” is one of my favorite songs.
 And Jimmie and I both grew up in Dallas.
 We both grew up listening to T-Bone Walker, Hank Ballard and The Midnighters, Lightning Hopkins.
 A lot of people in our neighborhood influenced us, so, the things that influenced him really influenced me too, so when I listen to Jimmie, I hear things where I know where they came from and what has moved him and it moves me as well.
 So I really find him to be kind of a filter that when I listen to a lot of blues through Jimmie it really turns me on and makes me want to play a lot too.

-RB: Uh, I’m going to shift a little bit here with an open-ended essay question.
+RB: Steve Miller, I’m going to shift a little bit here with an open-ended essay question.
 EMI, parent of your label of forty years, Capitol Records, now with you and Paul McCartney abandoning ship, what future does EMI have ?

 SM: Well, I’m not sure.
 The people that bought EMI (Citicorp) didn’t buy EMI because they like music or artists or making records, they bought EMI ‘cause they thought they could squeeze a lot of money out of it and make money.
 And so, that’s the world we live in today where large corporations buy smaller corporations because they think they can take them apart and make money from them.
 I think Guy Hands kinda got enamored with show business, ya know after he started thinking about buying EMI, but ya know he was basically a guy who was running filling stations in Germany and hotels and garbage management, waste management companies.
 And he was looking to take a half billion dollars and turn it into two billion dollars and take two billion dollars and turn into eight billion dollars.
 And EMI was just one of those companies.
 And I don’t think he understood what EMI really was.
 He obviously got played by Citibank.
 Um, he paid way too much for the company so he got way in over his head.
 As soon as he took over the company he offended everyone.
 On our side of the planet, over here in the United States, he came to town, he went to L.A., he had a thirty minute meeting and he left.
 Basically, I think EMI will be broken up and Sony or Warner Brothers or somebody will get their publishing and it’s hard to say who will end up owning the masters.
 And I think that the people that are trying to work out the future for EMI right now are just basically trying to save themselves money and really have no concern at all about the music, the catalog, the people or what EMI was.
 Ya know at one time EMI was something like 70 record companies worldwide.
 Think of the culture that is involved in all of that.
 And it never was run very well.
 It wasn’t a very well- run company of all the biggest companies, it was the poorest …